aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/code-comparison-for-common-features/protect-documents-and-parts-of-documents/_index.md

 ﻿---
-title: Protect Documents and Parts of Documents – Aspose.Words for .NET
+title: Protect Documents and Parts of Documents
+second_title: Aspose.Words for .NET
 articleTitle: Protect Documents and Parts of Documents
 linktitle: Protect Documents and Parts of Documents
 description: "Protect a document or parts of a document easily and fast instead of using VSTO in C#."